chilin0525/model-layer-profiling/README.md

 ## Example

 I porvide some examples how to use this tool to sumamrize layer information in Machine Learning Model.
-The all example under ```example``` folder and write shell script to automate install required Machine Learning model and do inference task, finally write layer information to file.
+The all example under ```example``` folder and exist shell script to automate install required Machine Learning model and do inference task, finally write layer information to file.

 steps:
 1. clone the repo